conjoon/extjs-app-localmailaccount/docs/README.md

             "autoLoad": {
                 "registerController":  true
             },
-            "config": "${package.resourcePath}/extjs-app-localmailuser.conf.json"
+            "config": "${package.resourcePath}/extjs-app-localmailaccount.conf.json"
         }
     }
 }
 ```

 By default, this package's configuration can be found in this package's `resources` folder
-in a file named `extjs-app-localmailuser.conf.json`.
+in a file named `extjs-app-localmailaccount.conf.json`.

-## What goes into a `extjs-app-localmailuser` configuration?
+## What goes into a `extjs-app-localmailaccount` configuration?

 The package utilizes the Local Storage API for saving email account information locally.
 The following configuration
 is required for this package: